-As you probably (don't) remember from Human Biology 101, our kidneys are those two bean-shaped organs below the adrenal glands that filter our blood to produce urine.
+As you may remember from Biology 101, our kidneys are those two bean-shaped organs below the adrenal glands that filter our blood to produce urine.
 The National Institute of Diabetes and Digestive and Kidney Diseases explains that our kidneys also "prevent the buildup of wastes…keep levels of electrolytes stable, such as sodium, potassium, and phosphate, [and] make hormones that help regulate blood pressure, [create] red blood cells, and keep bones strong."
-Though some kidney diseases are genetic or linked to heart disease, high blood pressure, and diabetes, there are a variety of common health issues that can arise when we aren't drinking enough water or eating the right foods for healthy blood and bladder function.
+Though some kidney diseases are genetic or linked to heart disease, high blood pressure, and diabetes, there are a variety of common health issues that can arise when we aren't drinking enough water or eating the right foods for healthy bladder and blood function.

-Whether you want to incorporate more foods that are good for kidneys in your diet or you're getting ready to try a full-on cleanse, we identified the top four kidney-healthy ingredients to eat and drink when you're sick of cranberry juice.
-So without further ado, scroll through the four smoothie recipes below for better kidney health and to stay hydrated and energized throughout the day.
+Whether you want to incorporate more foods that are good for kidneys in your diet, or you're getting ready to try a full-on cleanse, we identified the top four kidney-healthy ingredients to eat and drink when you're sick of cranberry juice.

 Anthony William, author of Medical Medium: Secrets Behind Chronic and Mystery Illness and How to Finally Heal, says seaweed is a great way to detox your body of any heavy metals that are building up in your system.
 While you can eat kelp salads or seaweed snacks, you can also add it to your morning smoothie in powder form.
 Take this recipe from Minimalist Baker, for example, which calls for spirulina.
 This marine-green smoothie is both perfectly sweet and easy to make for a healthy start to your day.